plexus/arnebrasseur.net/source/2014-08-31-amazing-lisp-vim.md

 ### Clojure

-With Clojure, for the first time in ages we have a Lisp that is actually gaining popularity, and for good reason: it sits on top of the most advanced VM around, it has a compelling story around concurrency and parallelism, it benefits from the huge Java/JVM ecosystem.
+With Clojure, for the first time in ages we have a Lisp that is actually gaining in popularity, and for good reason: it sits on top of the most advanced VM around, it has a compelling story around concurrency and parallelism, it benefits from the huge Java/JVM ecosystem.
 Long story short: we are gaining Lisp developers again.

 This is great news for Emacs.
 Instead of having people that know just enough Lisp to solve their immediate problems, we have a new generation of developers that is capable of developing high-quality Emacs extensions.
 They are challenging old ways of doing things.